How To Get Doctors To Listen When You're Being 'Hysterical'

 Advertisement

-However you go into that appointment, it's important to recognise that there are two different, complementary and equally valid forms of expertise in the consultation room.
-While your doctor has the textbook medical expertise and training, you are the single biggest expert there is in your own body and your own mind.
-You live in them every day, you know what’s normal and when something doesn’t feel right, so the conversation with your doctor should feel like a partnership or a collaboration, not a dictatorship.
-If it doesn’t, or you disagree with your doctor’s assessment, you are absolutely within your right to ask to see someone different for a second opinion.
-If you really feel like you’re getting nowhere, or if their behaviour is unacceptable (including but not limited to making outright sexist, racist or otherwise discriminatory comments), you’re also entitled to make a complaint.
-For GPs, you’ll find details of their complaints procedure on the practice website, and for specialists you can go via the hospital’s PALS (Patient Advice and Liaison Service).

 Finally, depressing and frustrating as it is, it’s also really important to recognise the limitations of the system.
-We all know how much pressure the NHS and its staff are under.
+We all know how much pressure doctors in a public healthcare system are under.
 Doctors, nurses and midwives are overworked, undervalued and struggling to provide good quality care without the time, funding, workforce and other resources they need.
 Even the very best doctors may find their hands are tied by a lack of specialist services to refer you on to, for example, or agonisingly long waiting lists for treatment.
-An analysis published shortly before the end of 2022 found that gynaecology waiting times have trebled in the last decade, which certainly isn’t the fault of your individual GP.
-Sadly, the only real fix for many of these issues is some serious government investment in prioritising women’s health – and we’re not going to see that overnight.

-Rebel Bodies: A Guide To The Gender Health Gap Revolution is out now
+Rebel Bodies: A Guide To The Gender Health Gap Revolution will be available in Australia in May 2023.